Contents

 • Marital status

-Demographic targeting is based on the idea that groups of people that fall under a certain demographic “definition” might have similar interests and preferences.
+Demographic targeting is based on the idea that groups of people that fall under a specific demographic "definition" might have similar interests and preferences.
 By targeting these groups, advertisers can improve the relevance and effectiveness of their campaigns.

 For instance, a company specializing in coffee-to-go may want to target people between 18-35 who live in urban areas, as they are more likely to be on the move/in a hurry.

-Advertisers can use demographic data to create detailed profiles of their target audience and tailor their offers to particular interests and user preferences.
+Advertisers can use demographic data to create profiles of their target audience and tailor their offers to particular interests and user preferences.
 This can lead to higher engagement and click-through rates, possibly resulting in higher revenue.

 Demographic targeting example: ABC Extra Stout